Michael Anderson (director): Around the World in 80 Days

+Hollywood

 Anderson then took over a project at MGM originally planned as an Alfred Hitchcock project, The Wreck of the Mary Deare (1959), with Gary Cooper and Charlton Heston.
 Anderson later recalled in 1986, "The magic I remember most is walking on to stage 30 in Culver City at Metro-Goldwyn-Mayer.
 It was the biggest stage in the world and I remember looking at it and thinking I'll be here in a couple of weeks and they'll have built a ship and I'll be directing Gary Cooper and Charlton Heston – it's all going to be mine.
 It gave me such a feeling of astonishment and it's never quite left me."

 MGM also financed Anderson's next film, the melodrama All the Fine Young Cannibals (1960) with Natalie Wood and Robert Wagner.
 Anderson was reunited with Cooper in The Naked Edge (1961) which turned out to be Cooper's last film.

-Harold Pinter wrote The Servant for Anderson but the director was unable to secure finance so he sold it to Joseph Losey.
+Harold Pinter wrote The Servant for Anderson but the director was unable to secure finance so he sold the script to Joseph Losey, who filmed it with great success in 1963..

 Anderson made some films for Harold Hecht: Flight from Ashiya (1964), an adventure tale, and Wild and Wonderful (1964), a comedy with Tony Curtis.
 For MGM and Carlo Ponti he directed the war time thriller Operation Crossbow (1965).

 Anderson made a spy thriller The Quiller Memorandum (1966), starring George Segal and Alec Guinness.
 He was meant to direct Eye of the Devil but fell ill.
 For MGM he directed the film The Shoes of the Fisherman (1968), stepping in for Anthony Asquith at the last moment; the film was a flop.

 He was meant to direct the big screen adaptation of James Clavell's Tai Pan starring Patrick McGoohan but the film was not made due to high costs.

 1970s

 Anderson went for a few years without making a film before returning with Pope Joan (1972) and The Devil's Impostor (1972).
 For George Pal he made Doc Savage: The Man of Bronze (1975) then did Conduct Unbecoming (1975).

 Logan's Run (1976), about a futuristic society where humanity is imprisoned in a death trap sealed dome controlled by a computer, was an expensive box-office success, earning $50 million worldwide and boosting sales for its distributor, Metro Goldwyn Mayer.
+Anderon's old friend Peter Ustinov played a small role.
 Anderson then directed Orca (1977) and Dominique (1978).